FredAtLandMetrics/corrigible/README.md

       ##     - ALL
 ```

+The hosts section is pretty straightforward, it shows two hosts with their names and ip addresses.
+This lets **corrigible** know which network-accessible machines are to be targetted by the directives.

-So, the hosts section is pretty straightforward, but it also illustrates one of the more interesting features of **corrigible**, run_selectors.
+The hosts section also illustrates one of the more interesting features of **corrigible**, *run_selectors*.
 Run selectors make it possible to selectively include or exclude certain directives depending on the run_selectors provided on the **corrigible** command-line.

 Directive container files
 -------------------------